BSc (Hons) Professional Practice in Supply Chain Leadership

 The end-point assessment will consist of a work-based project, a presentation and a viva (verbal assessment).

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
-We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.
+We treat every application on its own merits.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-We offer extensive support to all of our apprentices - whatever their background or academic experience.
+We offer extensive support to all of our apprentices - whatever your background or academic experience.

 This includes access to our peer support mentors and the Learning Hub, which offers tailored support for academic skills.